renner0e/kde-dev/README.md

 # kde-dev container based on Fedora

-Includes kde-builder, ripgrep, zsh, git, neovim
+This includes all build dependencies of kde-builder and has tools I personally like like ripgrep, zsh, git, neovim, starship